-Whether any production company logos or watermarks are visible, which may indicate that the pornography is in fact legal
+Whether any production company logos or watermarks are visible, which may indicate that the pornography may be legal

 Whether any of the images are duplicates

-The things that an expert should be asked include questions as to evidence of identity of the user who viewed images, evidence of whether active searches were done for the images, whether the images can be proved to have been viewed, and whether there has been any deliberate editing or saving of the images, or whether images are stored as a result of automated processes.
-The issue of remote access of a computer by a third party should also be considered.
+The things that an expert should be asked include questions as to evidence of the identity of the user who viewed images, evidence of whether active searches were done for the images, whether the images can be proved to have been viewed, and whether there has been any deliberate editing or saving of the images, or whether images are stored as a result of automated processes.
+The issue of remote access of a computer by a third party should also be considered although this a highly specialist area and there are very few experts with the requisite knowledge or skill to confidently deal with this possible defence.
 The location of images, for example in a temporary internet file folder, may also be relevant if it shows that an item was not easily retrievable to the user.

 Using a specialist indecent images solicitor